-A 12-15 page, double-spaced paper, due at the beginning of the last lecture.
+3. Formal Research Paper DUE: Dec.
+7 An 8-10 page, double-spaced paper, due at the beginning of the last lecture.
 The topic is up to you, so long as it engages critically with course themes.
 But ask permission if your paper ends up being on a substantially different subject than that of your annotated bibliography.

 The paper must have a title page and works cited page, and be formatted in accordance with a standard academic citation style (APA, MLA, Chicago, etc.).

 IMPORTANT: you will also be required to hand in a draft of your paper (no shorter than 10 pages) one week before the final paper is due.
 (Nov.
-25) The draft will not be graded, although students who do not hand it in will have 10% deducted from their final paper mark.
+30) The draft will not be graded, although students who do not hand it in will have 10% deducted from their final paper mark.
 This is to make sure that you do not write the paper at the last minute, and set aside time for proofreading, necessary revisions, and so on.

+4. Final Exam

+DATE: TBA

-4. Final Exam DATE: TBA This will cover all course material and take place during the official final exam period in December.
+This will cover all course material and take place during the official final exam period in December.
 It will consist of answering your choice from a list of essay questions.

+Course Policies

-Course Policies Late policy: All assignments are due in class before the beginning of lecture; any handed in afterwards will be considered one day late.
+Late policy: All assignments are due in class before the beginning of lecture; any handed in afterwards will be considered one day late.
 Late assignments will have 5% deducted from the grade for every calendar day they are overdue (this includes weekends).
 Late assignments must be handed in via the FIMS office, and be date-stamped.
 There will be no exceptions to this without proper academic accommodation (see page 5 below).

 Email policy: Please e-mail me about any course-related questions you may have.
 Be advised, however, that I have other commitments and sometimes cannot respond right away.
 I regularly check and answer UWO emails on Mondays and Thursdays, so it might be 2 or 3 days before I can get back to you.

 If you do not already do so, please check your UWO email account regularly.
 Email will be the primary means of communication with the class, and over the course of the term I may send you reminders and supplementary materials (practice exams, sample readings, etc.) electronically.

 Electronic devices policy: Laptops and similar devices may only be used for note-taking in class, whose use (barring official accommodation) is a privilege.
 Students found to be using computers or phones for non-academic purposes (tweeting, checking Facebook, etc.) will have that privilege revoked.
 No electronic devices are permitted in exams.

+Prerequisites: At least 65% in each of MIT 1200F/G, 1500A/B and 1700F/G. Unless you have either the requisites for this course or written special permission from your Dean to enrol in it, you may be removed from this course and it will be deleted from your record.
+This decision may not be appealed.
+You will receive no adjustment to your fees in the event that you are dropped from a course for failing to have the necessary prerequisites.